sescarrega/qwirk/README.md

-Qwirk is essentially a a muscle memory assignment, to dust off the cobb webs and get back into to the flow of coding
+Qwirk is essentially a muscle memory assignment to dust off the cobb webs and get back into the flow of coding